 The domain, Freedom

-is Knowledge, is a nonprofit portal for conservative thought, encouraging daily exploration of the Web for news that the networks avoid.
+is Knowledge, is a nonprofit portal for conservative thought, encouraging daily exploration of the Web for news that the national networks seem to want to avoid.

 One of the most popular Web pages on the domain is Cool Sites, along with other information pages that can be easily searched by word using the custom search engine found on the home page or at the top of this About Us page.
 Another is a Job Search page, with over 40 job search engines.